Mote Park (cricket ground): List A cricket

-In 1995 Mark Ealham set a record for the fastest century in 40-over cricket.
+In 1995, Mark Ealham set a record for the fastest century in 40-over cricket.
 In 44 balls, Ealham scored a hundred, with nine sixes and nine fours.
 This remained the Kent record for the fastest century in List A cricket until Darren Stevens equalled the record in 2013.

-Twenty20 Cricket
+Twenty20 cricket

 Andrew Symonds scored the only T20 century on the ground.

 Two Twenty20 matches were played on the ground in 2004.
-Kent made the highest T20 score on the ground, scoring 157/3 against Middlesex who made 155/7 in reply.
+Kent made the highest T20 score on the ground, scoring 157/3 against Middlesex, who made 155/7 in reply.
 The match was reduced by rain to 18 overs per side.
-Middlesex batted first and Kent reached their target in only 13.1 overs.
+Middlesex batted first, and Kent reached their target in only 13.1 overs.
 Andrew Symonds scored 112 runs in the match, the only T20 century scored on the ground.
 Symonds scored his century in 34 balls, at the time a record for the fastest century in T20 cricket.
-As of March 2018 it remains the third quickest century scored in top-level T20 matches worldwide and the fastest scored in the UK.
+As of March 2018, it remains the third-quickest century scored in top-level T20 matches worldwide and the fastest scored in the UK.

-The best bowling figures in a T20 match on the ground were 4 wickets for 20 runs from 3.2 overs by Scott Brant for Essex in the grounds other T20 match.
+The best bowling figures in a T20 match on the ground were 4 wickets for 20 runs from 3.2 overs by Scott Brant for Essex in the ground's other T20 match.

 Other uses

-As of 2018, the ground is the current home of Maidstone FC who have played rugby union on it since the 1950s.
+As of 2018, the ground is the current home of Maidstone FC, who have played rugby union on it since the 1950s.
 The redevelopment of parts of the ground is likely to mean that the rugby club moves to a new ground in the future.

-The ground is also the home to The Mote Squash Club.
+The ground is also the home of The Mote Squash Club.